-What Factors Impact Steel Supplier Pricing and Value?
+What Factors Impact Steel Prices and Supplier Value?

 Price is what you pay; value is what you get.
 That distinction is important in any transaction but is particularly important to remember when purchasing steel.
-The factors impacting steel supplier pricing, from the raw materials to the final project application, can be complex and outside many suppliers’ control.
-In this post, we will explore the influences on steel prices and ways Westfield Steel controls the value our customers receive despite fluctuating pricing factors.
+The factors impacting steel prices, from the raw materials to the final project application, can be complex and outside many suppliers’ control.
+In this post, we will explore the confluence of influences on Midwest steel prices—and ways Westfield Steel controls the value customers receive despite fluctuating pricing factors.

 Traditional Factors Affecting Steel Prices Steel Prices